mrzamin/top-search/engineering.md

 ## Engineering
 ### Architecture
 I use the Model-View-Controller (MVC) architectural/design framework for separating out my Express application into logical components.
 The advantage of MVC is that it creates a clear division between the user interface, data store, and application logic.
 Every type of entry in the database (Resource, Author, Type, and Subject) has its own **model** that holds the data logic of that type of entry.
-Similarly, each of the various pages of the website are represented and created with a **view**, which is a component that generates the UI with data supplied by the controllers.
+Similarly, each of the various pages (login form, admin dashboard, resource list) of the website are represented and created with a **view**, which is a component that generates the UI with data supplied by the controllers.
 Finally, my **controllers** are components that get called upon whenever a user makes a GET request to my application.
 These controllers act as the intermediaries between the models and views; they use the details of the request to determine which view is shown to the user.
 ### Frontend/Client
-There is no frontend for this web app.
-I focused purely on the backend concepts that were required for this app --
+This is a backend-focused project, so there is no frontend for this app.
+At the time of writing, I am new to backend development and am therefore focused on backend concepts here.
+In the future, I very well may want to integrate the Node API for this project with a frontend framework once I am comfortable with combining frontend and backend frameworks effectively.
+This project purely focuses on the backend concepts: CRUD, HTTP methods, MVC, databases, ORMs, object schema and models, form handling, user authentication, middleware, etc.

 ### Backend
+For my app's backend, the Express Web Framework was chosen due to my familiarity with programming using JavaScript as well as Express's simplification of development processes of Node.js applications.
+Express is a very popular framework according to [MDN](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Introduction#introducing_express) and is therefore well-supported and well-documented.
+Additionally, there is an abundance of third-party middleware packages available to Express apps that make the development process easier or better.

 ### Database
 #### Schema
 ### Testing